graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 **Objective**: Confirm that a non-renewed (ineligible) indexer receives zero rewards when closing an allocation.

-**Prerequisites**: Validation enabled.
-Indexer has NOT been renewed (or renewal expired).
-Indexer has an active allocation on a rewarded deployment.
+**Prerequisites**: Validation enabled (Cycle 4).
+Indexer has NOT been renewed by the oracle.
+Indexer has an active allocation on a rewarded deployment that was opened during Cycle 2 (before validation was enabled).

 **Steps**: